 Here are some key ways in which you can be fiscally responsible:

 When it comes to budgeting, the easiest formula you can follow is 50% for essential expenses, 30% for non-essential expenses, and 20% to save and invest.
 However, this is just a guideline.

-Budgeting is highly personal and should be adapted based on your income, season of life, and your money goals.
+Budgeting is highly personal.
+Create yours based on your income, season of life, and your money goals.
 It's all about finding the budgeting method that works best for you.